Last Updated on July 7, 2023

 Are Fluffy Frenchies Healthy Dogs?

 French Bulldogs, including the fluffy variety, are not particularly healthy dogs.
-Selective breeding, specifically with Fluffy French Bulldogs has given rise to many health problems with these dogs.
+Selective breeding, specifically with Fluffy Frenchies has given rise to many health problems with these dogs.

 Most of these stem from Brachycephalic Airway Syndrome.
 This is caused by the deformed shape of the skull that gives these dogs their flat faces and can cause many breathing problems.